albytseng/webpack-addons-library/README.md

   require('your-library').greet // undefined
   ```

+#### 5) What environment is your library targeting?

+- `web`

+  Targets the web environment.

+- `node`

+  Targets node-like environments.

+- `isomorphic`

+  Creates configuration to generate one output for each environment.

-#### 5) Use which mode's config as the default webpack config?
+#### 6) Use which mode's config as the default webpack config?

 - `dev`

-  Selecting `dev` creates `webpack.config.js` with development-mode settings, and would be the default config used by webpack when you run `yarn webpack`.
+  Creates `webpack.config.js` with development-mode settings, and would be the default config used by webpack when you run `yarn webpack`.

   Additionally, `webpack.prod.config.js` is created with production-mode settings (usable as `yarn webpack --config webpack.prod.config.js`).